szabgab/codeandtalk.com/docs/CONFERENCES.md

 How to add an event:
-There is a `skeleton.txt` in the root of the repository.
-Use that to create the appropriate file in data/
+There is a file called `data/skeleton-event.txt`.
+Use that to create the appropriate file in data/events/

 Details of the fields
 ------------------------